Policies Towards Foreign Direct Investment

 Germany has an open and welcoming attitude towards foreign direct investment (FDI).
 The 1956 U.S.-FRG Treaty of Friendship, Commerce and Navigation affords U.S. investors national treatment and provides for the free movement of capital between the United States and Germany.
 As an OECD member, Germany adheres to the OECD National Treatment Instrument and the OECD Codes of Liberalization of Capital Movements and of Invisible Operations.
-In 2013, the Capital Investment Code replaced the German Foreign Investment Act, and the Foreign Trade and Payments Act and the Foreign Trade and Payments Ordinance were amended.
+The Federal Ministry for Economic Affairs and Energy (BMWi) may review acquisitions of domestic companies by foreign buyers in individual cases to assess whether these transactions pose a risk to the public order or national security of the Federal Republic of Germany.
+The Foreign Trade and Payments Act and the Foreign Trade and Payments Ordinance provide the legal basis for this.
 For many decades, Germany has experienced significant inbound investment.
 It is widely recognized that foreign investment has been a considerable contributor to Germany’s growth and prosperity.
 The German government and industry actively encourage foreign investment.
 U.S. investment has been strong and continues to account for a significant share of foreign investment.
 The investment-related problems foreign companies face are generally the same as for domestic firms, for example, high marginal income tax rates and labor laws that impede hiring and dismissals.

 Other Investment Policy Reviews